| Site Map | Search Warsailors.com | |

 Crew List:

-Related external links: Operations information for U-130 - As will be seen from this page, this U-boat was responsible for the lost of several other Norwegian ships as well.
+Related external links: Operations information for U-130.
 The Oceans - gives more info on the loss of Ocean Courage.
-Back to Malmanger on the "Ships starting with M" page.
+See also Back to Malmanger on the "Ships starting with M" page.
 Other ships by this name: This was Westfal-Larsen's 3rd ship by the name Malmanger.
 The company also had a ship by this name built in 1910.
 Sold in 1915 to Johs.
 Lindvig, Kragerø, renamed Tiro.
 Sold in 1916 to A/S Gonvik (Christensen & Paulsen), Sandefjord.
 Sunk by German U-boat northwest of Cape Lizard on Dec.
 29-1917.
 The company had lost a ship named Malmanger to WW I. Some sources say she was torpedoed west of Ireland on a voyage from New York to Avonmouth with a cargo of petroleum on Apr.
 22-1917.
 A visitor to my site has told me that the book "Shipwrecks of the Irish Coast" Vol I says Malmanger was torpedoed 20 miles off Fastnet on March 12-1917, just after her escort Zinna had left her.
 The latter returned and towed the Malmanger to within sight of land, where she sank bow first with 50 feet of her 300 feet length above water for some time.
 Baroness di Silva had her chauffeur row around the ship so that she could take photos, one of which is reproduced in the book.
 The crew were rescued by the sloops, Mignonette and Alyssum.
 Charles Hocking says she struck a mine south of Ireland on March 22.
 "Lloyd's War Losses" agrees with this date and the mine theory, as well as with the voyage information.
 The latter adds that the mine had been laid by the German UC-43, off Baltimore, Ireland.
 Yet another source (fleet list) also says she was sunk by a German U-boat on March 22-1917, agreeing with voyage and cargo info.
 This was a tanker, delivered in Febr.-1917.
 So here we have 3 different dates for the loss.
 Their 4th Malmanger was built in 1950, became Liberian Grand Integrity in 1965, broken up in Taiwan in 1977.
 A 5th Malmanger was delivered in March-1968, renamed Star Malmanger in 1972, became Monrovian Star Oasis in 1978, Star Theseus of Piræus in 1979, Star Mindanao of Manilla in 1981.
 The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume II, "Nordmenn i fangenskap", Kristian Ottosen, and misc. (ref.
 My sources).

 |